Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Preliminaries

-where the entropy is taken under the logarithm of base $|\Xc|$.
-The $i$-th symbol of the message $W_k$ is denoted as $W_k[i]$, where $i=1,\ldots,L$ and $k=1,\ldots,K$.
-An information retrieval code consists of the following component functions.
-When a user wishes to retrieve a message $W_k$, $k \in [1:K]$, the (random) query $Q^{[k]}_n$ sent to server-$n$ is generated according to an encoding function
+where $[1:K]$ is used to denote the set $\{ k: k=1,2,\ldots,K\}$ in the sequel, and the entropy is calculated using the logarithm of base $|\Xc|$.
+Without loss of generality, we assume $K\geq 2$, and an independent copy of all the messages $W_{1:K}$ is stored in a total of $N$ non-colluding servers, respectively.
+An information retrieval code comprises specific component functions of queries, answers, and decoders.
+When a user seeks to retrieve a message $W_k$, $k \in [1:K]$, from $N$ servers without disclosing the identity of $k$ to any individual server, a private random key $F^{\ast} \in \Fc^{\ast}$ is firstly used to generate the queries